Skip to content

 1

-The installation process of DataFlux Func on a Raspberry Pi is basically the same as on a regular server.
+The process of installing DataFlux Func on the Raspberry Pi is basically the same as installing it on a regular server.

-The download process is the same as on other platforms; use the following command.
-The script will detect the current environment architecture and download ARM resources.
+Downloading is the same as on other platforms; simply use the following command.
+The script will detect the current environment architecture and download ARM version resources:

 Bash